Movement For!: Leadership

 The party's leader from its founding to 2022 was Daniels Pavļuts, who was simultaneously Minister of Health and former Minister of Economics in the Third Dombrovskis cabinet.

 From 2017 to 2019 the party was led by a board of eight members: former politician Ilze Viņķele, MP of the Saeima Ints Dālderis, political analyst Marija Golubeva, corporate lawyer Evita Goša, economist Kaspars Briškens, Ventspils State Gymnasium No.1 deputy director Oskars Kaulēns, entrepreneur Mārtiņš Staķis and Ministry of Transport official Andulis Židkovs.

 In June 2019 a new, larger board with 11 members was elected: Ilze Viņķele, MP of the Saeima and leader of the Development/For! fraction Marija Golubeva, Chairman of the Riga City Council Mārtiņš Staķis, MP of the Saeima Vita Anda Tērauda, Parliamentary Secretary of the Ministry of Environmental Protection and Regional Development Dace Bluķe, MP of the Saeima Mārtiņš Šteins, Head of the Office of the Ministry of Health Vladislava Šķēle, entrepreneur Normunds Mihailovs, DevOp Edgars Jēkabsons and entrepreneur Jevgenijs Lurje.

 After the disappointing performance of Development/For! in the 2022 parliamentary election, the board of the party announced its resignation, remaining as technical members until an emergency party congress.
 During an emergency congress on 3 December 2022, the members of the party voted to expand the number of chairpersons to three, electing former MPs Laima Geikina and Inese Voika, as well as Vladislava Marāne (ex Šķēle), the former Chief of the Office of the Minister of Health.
 A new board was also elected.
+Marāne later left her post.

+On 14 September 2024, the leadership of the party changed, with activist, stand-up comedian and communications manager Linda Curika being elected as its sole chairperson.
+A new, smaller board of the party was elected, consisting of three members: Curika, Miks Celmiņš and Mārtiņš Šteins.

+Membership

+The party reported having 500 members in March 2026.